Free Shipping on Orders over $75 to the Contiguous US

 Choosing Shade Cloth

-Shade cloth is available in different light diffusion percentages, typically ranging between 30-70%.
+Shade cloth is available in different light-diffusion percentages, typically between 30% and 70%.
 The percentage refers to the amount of light blocked by the fabric.

-The synthetic covers also come in a range of colors, with the three most popular being white, black and aluminum.
-The shade cloth color you should select varies depending on the fabric's intended use.
+The synthetic covers also come in a range of colors, with the three most popular being white, black, and aluminum.
+The shade cloth color you select depends on the fabric's intended use.

 black shade cloth on hoop house greenhouse